freedomofpress/securedrop/docs/servers.rst

 If network autoconfiguration completes before you can do this, the next window will ask for your hostname.
-To get back to the choice of configuring the network manually, **Cancel** the step that asks you to set a hostname and choose the manu option that says **Configure the network manually** instead.
+To get back to the choice of configuring the network manually, **Cancel** the step that asks you to set a hostname and choose the menu option that says **Configure the network manually** instead.

 For a production install with a pfSense network firewall in place, the